-Would you call Lav "emotionally involved" now?
+Would one call Lavender "emotionally involved" now?
 After all, her new focus for fun was… Well, it was Lucius, the older Malfoy.
 How the bloody hell that had happened, she didn't really know.
-Somehow, one night (she was sure it had been one of those "reunion"-type thingies) she'd been arguing with Draco one second (they were "off" then) and in Lucius' arms the next.
-Then she was kissing him with the fervor of a teenage girl in love (though she was nothing of the sort) and he relented and kissed her back, growing hungrier with every little bit of extra pressure she pressed on his chest and mouth.
+Somehow, one night (she was sure it had been one of those "reunion" type thingies) she'd been arguing with Draco one second (they were "off" then) and in Lucius' arms the next.
+Then she was kissing him with the fervor of a teenage girl in love (though she was nothing of the sort), and he relented and kissed her back, growing hungrier with every little bit of extra pressure she pressed on his chest and mouth.

 But he was her toy.
 He didn't hold her heart.
 And she would never let him.
 Lavender was the child; he was the toy.
 She could break him any time she so desired.

 Oh, Merlin, why did he look at her like that?
 Why?

 Lucius…Lucius was capable of such emotion, such vulnerability?
 No, this had to be an illusion or a self-delusion.
 Lucius was not that kind of person.
 It wasn't in his character to look at her as though she were the bad one in this relationship.
 He was the bad guy, not her.
 He was the one who played with people and then discarded them when they'd worn out their welcome!

 He shouldn't be looking at her as if he expected more than just flesh.
 Did he really want her soul, too?
 Her heart?
 Her—Her everything?!